Carrot: History

+The orange carrot was created by Dutch growers.
+There is pictorial evidence that the orange carrot existed at least in 512 AD, but it is probable that it was not a stable variety until the Dutch bred the cultivar termed the "Long Orange" at the start of the 18th century.
+Some claim that the Dutch created the orange carrots to honor the Dutch flag at the time and William of Orange, but other authorities argue these claims lack convincing evidence and it is possible that the orange carrot was favored by the Europeans because it does not brown the soups and stews as the purple carrot does and, as such, was more visually attractive.

+Modern carrots were described at about this time by the English antiquary John Aubrey (1626–1697): "Carrots were first sown at Beckington in Somersetshire.
+Some very old Man there [in 1668] did remember their first bringing hither."
+European settlers introduced the carrot to colonial America in the 17th century.
+Outwardly purple carrots, still orange on the inside, were sold in British stores beginning in 2002.

+Propagation

 Carrots are grown from seed and can take up to four months (120 days) to mature, but most cultivars mature within 70 to 80 days under the right conditions.
 They grow best in full sun but tolerate some shade.
 The optimum temperature is 16 to 21 C. The ideal soil is deep, loose and well-drained, sandy or loamy, with a pH of 6.3 to 6.8.

 Fertilizer should be applied according to soil type because the crop requires low levels of nitrogen, moderate phosphate and high potash.
 Rich or rocky soils should be avoided, as these will cause the roots to become hairy and/or misshapen.
 Irrigation is applied when needed to keep the soil moist.
 After sprouting, the crop is eventually thinned to a spacing of 3 to 4 in and weeded to prevent competition beneath the soil.

-Cultivation problems
+Pests and diseases

 There are several diseases that can reduce the yield and market value of carrots.
 The most devastating carrot disease is Alternaria leaf blight, which has been known to eradicate entire crops.
 A bacterial leaf blight caused by Xanthomonas campestris can also be destructive in warm, humid areas.
 Root knot nematodes (Meloidogyne species) can cause stubby or forked roots, or galls.
 Cavity spot, caused by the oomycetes Pythium violae and Pythium sulcatum, results in irregularly shaped, depressed lesions on the taproots.

 Physical damage can also reduce the value of carrot crops.
 The two main forms of damage are splitting, whereby a longitudinal crack develops during growth that can be a few centimetres to the entire length of the root, and breaking, which occurs postharvest.
 These disorders can affect over 30% of commercial crops.
 Factors associated with high levels of splitting include wide plant spacing, early sowing, lengthy growth durations, and genotype.

-Companion planting

-Carrots benefit from strongly scented companion plants.
-The pungent odour of onions, leeks and chives help repel the carrot root fly, and other vegetables that team well with carrots include lettuce, tomatoes and radishes, as well as the herbs rosemary and sage.
-Carrots thrive in the presence of caraway, coriander, chamomile, marigold and Swan River daisy.
-They can also be good companions for other plants; if left to flower, the carrot, like any umbellifer, attracts predatory wasps that kill many garden pests.
+Carrots can be good companions for other plants; if left to flower, the carrot, like any umbellifer, attracts predatory wasps that kill many garden pests.